CH Precision C1 + A1 – Part 2

 A1 Mode Listening Results

-Indeed, as expected, the Mono mode sounded best when used with the inefficient Apogee Duetta Signature magnetostatics, but the Martin Logans also profited from this mode, even if they do not actually require much current at all.
-This is more a matter of preference and matching than of electrical requirements, but I just preferred how the Mono Mode made the Logans sound fuller and more sonorous.
+The Martin Logans also blossomed using this mode, even if they do not actually require much current at all.
+This is more a matter of preference and matching than of electrical requirements, but I just preferred how the Mono Mode made the Logans sound slightly more sonorous than the Stereo Mode.
+I’m sure that a single A1 would have driven the Logans splendidly too, but alas, I did not think of trying this.

 The Wilsons may have funky impedance curves but they really are not very power hungry and they work very well with all the tube amps that I tried, such as the aforementioned PrimaLuna but also the Audio Research Ref75SE and the Vaic Reference 520’s.
-This being the case, a single CH Precision A1 amp really has more than enough power to drive the Wilsons perfectly, and indeed this sounds every bit as powerful as when using two A1’s.
+This being the case, a single CH Precision A1 amp should definitely have more than enough power to drive the Wilsons perfectly.
+Swapping back and forth between a single and dual A1’s proved that indeed a single A1 sounded every bit as powerful and in control as two A1’s.

 Above: display on temperature mode, below: display on power mode.